volumio/build-x86-platform/README.md

     * add a new one, e.g.
     ```
-    KERNELBRANCH="6.2-rc4"
+    KERNELBRANCH="6.3-rc7"
     ```

+Next you need to create a kernel configuration file for the ```-rc``` kernel.
+Copy the last known ```amd64-volumio-min..._defconfig``` and name it (as an example) ```amd64-volumio_min_6.3-rc7_defconfig```.

 For the sources and patches, follow the instructions below (support for a new kernel).

 **Important** Omit any custom sources or patches in case it is used for bugzilla reporting.
-Start the build process.

-## Adding support for a new major kernel
+## **Add support for a new major kernel**
+It is advised to use LTS kernels whenever possible.
+Once Volumio is working with an LTS version, you will have years of support to come.
+This kernel build process will keep maintenance effort to a minimum.
 * Create the new ```./sources/<kernelbranch>``` folder.
 * Create the new ```./patches/<kernelbranch>``` folder.
 * Copy the custom sources from a **previous** ```./sources/<major-kernelversion/``` (the closest version you have) to the new patches folder.
-* Copy the custom patches from the corresponding previous ```./patches/<major-kernelversion>/``` to the new patches folder.
+    * Note: Some of the existing patches for Wireless Drivers may not apply anymore.
+Kernels 6.2.y and 6.3-rc7 already include more Realtek chip support.
+As an example,  RTL8822BU is supported out-of-the-box (and a few more).
+Please check for duplicates by comparing the ```Kconfig``` files in Realtek folders like ```rtw88``` and ```rtw99```.
+Just copy the remaining custom patches.
 * modify ```./config/x86.conf```
     * comment the current kernel branch
     ```